databrickslabs/dbldatagen/docs/source/writing_generated_data.rst

 Writing Generated Data to Tables or Files
 ===========================================================

-Generated data can be written directly to output tables or files using the ``OutputConfig`` class.
+Generated data can be written directly to output tables or files using the ``OutputDataset`` class.

 Writing generated data to a table
 ---------------------------------

-Once you've defined a ``DataGenerator``, call the ``buildOutputDataset`` method to write data to a target table.
+Once you've defined a ``DataGenerator``, call the ``saveAsDataset`` method to write data to a target table.

 .. code-block:: python